tlorans/ClimateRisks/docs/source/decarbonizationpathways.md

 - it is the exogenous pathway that the economy must follow to limit the probability of reaching 1.5°C
 - it becomes the endoenous pathway if the world close the gap between current and needed invetments to finance transition to a low-carbon economy

-In this part, we will give a definition of a NZE with the carbon budget constraint and how to check if a decarbonization pathway complies with a NZE.
+In this part, we will give a definition of a NZE scenario with the carbon budget constraint and how to check if a decarbonization pathway complies with a NZE scenario.
 Then, we will address the portfolio's decarbonization pathway, based on carbon intensity rather than absolute emissions.

 ### Carbon Budget Constraint